Smothered Chicken Burritos

 Instructions

-• While chicken is cooking make the sauce: Add all of the sauce ingredients into a blender.
+• While chicken is cooking make the Creamy Salsa-Verde Ranch Dressing: Add all of the sauce ingredients into a blender.
 Blend until smooth.

 • Pour sauce evenly over the tops of burritos then top with shredded cheese.
-Place back in the 375° oven for 15 to 20 minutes or until heated through and cheese is melted.
+Place back in the 375° F. oven for 15 to 20 minutes or until heated through and cheese is melted.
+Serve and enjoy!

 WANT TO SAVE THIS RECIPE FOR LATER?